VedGadmade/cybersecurity-portfolio/Projects/Home-SIEM-Lab/README.md

 ## What I Did
 - Splunk was set up to gather login events from my computer.
-- Constructed a dashboard to show unsuccessful login attempts
+- Constructed a dashboard to show unsuccessful login attempts.
-- Developed an alert rule to identify brute-force trends(5+ failures/minute)
+- Developed an alert rule to identify brute-force trends(5+ failures/minute).

 ## Incident Detected
 Detected multiple failed login attempts on 21/04.